myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/Linux/buildLinux.rst

    sudo ldconfig

 .. tip::
-   To uninstall plugin from gnuradio folder use ``sudo make uninstall``.
+   To uninstall plugin from gnuradio folder use ``sudo make uninstall`` inside the build directory.